The TSA do not take the safety of passengers lightly, so you might be wondering if your checked bags get searched.

 Related: Can You Bring Batteries on a Plane?

-Will You Know if Your Bag Has Been Opened?
+You Will Know if Your Bag Has Been Opened

 If a TSA officer has opened your bag, you will know.